JimmyDeanz/MIUI-8-a3xeltexx-1/README.md

 # MIUI-8-a3xeltexx
 <p align="center">
-Hi,you are welcome to use my files just ask me before
+Hi, you are welcome to use my files just ask me before
 <p>

 to can build using my work you need to do :